Jeroen-G/laravel-packager/readme.md

 **Result:**
 This will register the package in `config/app.php` and in the app's `composer.json` file.
 If the `packager:git` command is used, the entire Git repository is cloned.
 If `packager:get` is used, the package will be downloaded, without a repository.
+This also works with Bitbucket repositories, but you have to provide the flag `--host=bitbucket` for the `packager:get` command.

 **Options:**
 ```bash